nlarn/nlarn/README.txt

 	Welcome to NLarn!

-The goal of the game is to find the potion to cure your daughter from the illness "diantrorithis" and bring it back home.
+The goal of the game is to find the potion to cure your daughter from the illness "dianthroritis" and bring it back home.
 Time is finite - when you return to your home, the doctor will tell you how much time is left.
 In NLarn, time is measured in mobuls.
 A mobul consists of 100 turns.
 You can see the number of turns elapsed in the status bar on the right, prefixed